renushinde/Coursera---UX-Design-Notes/Course1-Foundations of UX/week3.md

 * Are there many solutions to a design challenge?
 * Does design challenge require pople from cross functional team?
 * Is the design challenge scope wide enough?

+## Five phases of Sprint
+* Understand - In this phase there's lots of discussion between cross functional teams and experts to understand what the problem is?
+Always putting user at front.
+* Ideate - In this phase, teams decide different solutions to the design challenge.
+* Decide - One solution is finalises in this phase.
+* Prototype - step by step prototype is made to test with real users.
+* Test - In this phase the prototype is shown to different users and we get feedback.